 Are you getting confused between the Radiant Rider Waite and Universal Waite?
 Well, you have come to the right place.

-With so many decks to choose from, how can you tell which one is right for you?
+With so many decks, how can you tell which one is right for you?
 It depends on what you’re looking for.
-Some decks are good for beginners, others for experts.
+Some decks are suitable for beginners, others for experts.
 Some decks are focused on magic, others on divination.
-Moreover, some decks are beautiful to look at, while others are more practical.
+Moreover, some decks are beautiful, while others are more practical.
 If you’re not sure which deck to buy, here’s a guide to get you started.

-The Rider-Waite Tarot is one of the most popular tarot decks in use today, but how does it differ from the other major deck, the Universal Waite Tarot?
+The Rider-Waite Tarot is one of the most popular decks today, but how does it differ from the other central deck, the Universal Waite Tarot?
 There are several differences between the two.
-The most obvious being that the Rider company commissioned the Rider-Waite specifically to be their tarot deck.
-The Universal Waite was a project by an artist to create his own tarot deck.
+The most obvious is that the Rider company commissioned the Rider-Waite specifically to be their tarot deck.
+The Universal Waite was a project by an artist to create his tarot deck.

-This means that the Rider-Waite has several images that were designed specifically for this deck.
-In contrast, the Universal Waite was designed to be an independent deck, not tied to any specific company.
+This means that the Rider-Waite has several images explicitly designed for this deck.
+In contrast, the Universal Waite was designed as an independent deck, not tied to any specific company.

-Another important difference is the actual design of the cards.
-Radiant Rider Waite and Universal Deck both are re-colored and re-print versions of the original Rider Waite deck.
+Another critical difference is the actual design of the cards.
+Radiant Rider Waite and Universal Deck are re-colored and re-print versions of the original Rider Waite deck.

 Radiant Rider Waite Vs. Universal Waite